yomotsu/camera-controls/readme.md

 #### `rotatePolarTo( polarAngle, enableTransition )`

 Rotate polar angle(vertical) and keep the same azimuthal angle(horizontal) target.
+Same as `rotate()` affect only one axie.
+Every value is adding to current.

 | Name               | Type      | Description |
 | ------------------ | --------- | ----------- |